This post may contain affiliate links. Please read how we make money for more information.

 Are you good at fixing things?
 Maybe you do a really good job of painting walls, fences, and other things around the house.
 If so, you may be able to earn some money by doing odd jobs for people in your neighborhood.

 People need things done around their homes all the time, and many of these things can be done by teens.
-Walls need to be painted, walkways need to be cleaned with high-pressure washers, windows need to be washed, and there are many other possibilities.
+Walls and doors need to be painted, walkways need to be cleaned with high-pressure washers, windows need to be washed, and there are many other possibilities.

 This is an opportunity you can do in addition to mowing lawns and other landscaping tasks.
 When prospecting for mowing jobs, for example, you can also ask potential clients if they need anything else done around the house.
 You never know unless you ask.

 Many people work long hours, and the last thing they want to do on their days off is clean their homes.
 If you don’t mind getting your hands dirty, cleaning houses is a great way to earn some extra money.